 A great recording of his music for Truffaut’s movies is available on Amazon (CD or MP3 download):

 Did you know Delerue’s music?
 Would you like to see another composer featured in this series?
-Please, leave a comment below or find me on Twitter @icareifulisten
+Find us on Twitter @icareifulisten